iansullivan88/json-transform/README.md

 # json-transform

-A Haskell library for transforming json values, for example:
+A command line tool and Haskell library for transforming json values, for example:

 input:
 ```